-Her images probe at the essence of rural Australia, and the relationships between humans and the land.
+Her images contemplate the ethos of rural Australia, and the relationships between man and the land.
 Claudia has exhibited her work both nationally and internationally, and recently worked with prestigious international photography agency Magnum Photos in conjunction with PHOTO2021 in Melbourne.

 Sukhjit wrote and starred in Fully Sikh with Barking Gecko Theatre Company and Black Swan Theatre Company (Best Newcomer, Performing Arts WA Awards 2020).
 Sukhjit is currently working in TV comedy having received development support from Screenwest, ABC, and Imagine Impact Australia.

 Jay Emmanuel is a performer, writer and director.
 His project for the artist fund, Generations, is a theatre production that follows four generations of an Indian-Australian family, impacted by colonisation and the Indian Partition of 1947.

 Jay is the Founder and Artistic Director of Encounter, an ensemble theatre company.
 Born in India, Jay is a graduate of Ecole Jacques Lecoq, Paris.
 Jay’s works are distinguished by his unique methodology of collaborative theatre-making; melding contemporary theatrical forms with rigorous community engagement.
 Lauded as one of WA’s top 50 “Rising Stars” by the West Australian, Jay recently premiered Children of the Sea at Perth Festival 2021.